Accommodation - Halls of Residence

 Do I need a TV licence?

-TV Licences are required by all rooms containing a TV.
+TV Licences are required by all rooms containing a TV which is being used to watch live programmes as they are being shown.
 Student may also need a licence if they are using a laptop to watch television.
 More information is available from http://www.tvlicensing.co.uk.

 Does my room have an internet connection?